Spinach and Ricotta Gnudi with Sage Butter

 - 3/4 cup ricotta cheese (about 6 ounces), preferably fresh, drained for 30 minutes in a fine sieve

-- 3/4 cup finely grated Parmigiano-Reggiano cheese (about 1 ounce), plus more for serving
+- 3/4 cup finely grated Parmesan-Reggiano cheese (about 1 ounce)

 - 1/2 teaspoon freshly grated nutmeg

 - Semolina, for dusting